RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

  5. The positive wire of the extension cord, which is from the 120V wall outlet, will go into the breaker which will then come out of the other side of the breaker and into the common pin of the relay.
 The neutral wire will go straight to the extension cord which is connected to the lights, which allows for the unused power from the lights to return to the power supply.
 The ground wire will be grounded inside the box and also go to the lights, this is to ensure that the circuit will be shorted if there were to be a loose neutral or hot wire in the box.
  6. The bulbs will screw into an aluminum reflector lamp which will plug into the extension cord.

-- **Enclosure Sizing:**
+- **Enclosure Sizing and Mounting:**
 1. The NEMA 4X enclosure is a 12x10x6 box which will house the circuit breaker and relay.
 The circuit breaker is 0.71x3.15x2.95 and the relay is 1.58x1.18x1.07.
 Therefore, these items will have a perfect fit inside of the enclosure and allow for plenty of space for the user to maneuver and to be able to run wires to each.
+Each component inside of the enclosure will mount using DIN Mounting rails which are provided with the enclosure and both the relay and breaker can connect to.

 - **Light Intensity:**
 1. To give the plants the needed light intensity of 200-400 µmol/m²/s, the distance from the top of the plant to the light must be calculated.
 Using the formula, Irradiance = Power/4π(r)^2, where P is equal to 100 watts for the bulb and r is equal to the distance of 5.5 feet from the top of the plant, the irradiance is equal to 318 µmol/m²/s, which is well within the range needed for cotton plants.
 [4]